Rotator Cuff Injury/Subacromial Bursitis

 • Rehabilitation

-The shoulder can be rested by keeping the arm in a sling for a couple of days if pain is moderate or severe.
+If pain is moderate or severe, the shoulder can be rested by keeping the arm in a sling for a couple of days.
 Exercises that involve raising the arm above the level of the shoulder, especially against resistance, should be avoided.
-Once the shoulder can be moved through its range of motion without pain, the rotator cuff muscles can then be strengthened.
-Exercises to strengthen some of the muscles restore balance to the rotator cuff and decrease impingement during activities that involve reaching overhead.
-If the pain is severe, doctors may prescribe anti-inflammatory medications or sometimes inject a corticosteroid into the space above the rotator cuff (bursa).
+Once the shoulder can be moved as it previously could be moved without pain, the rotator cuff muscles can then be strengthened.
+Exercises to strengthen some of the muscles restore strength to all the rotator cuff muscles and decrease impingement during activities that involve reaching overhead.
+If the pain is severe, doctors may prescribe anti-inflammatory medications or sometimes inject a steroid (sometimes also known as a glucocorticoid or corticosteroid) into the space above the rotator cuff (bursa).

 Surgery is sometimes needed when the rotator cuff is torn or tendinitis does not resolve with other treatments.
 Surgery removes excess bone from the shoulder, creating a larger space for the rotator cuff and thus preventing pinching of the rotator cuff when the arm moves above the head.
 If the rotator cuff is torn, surgical repair is usually recommended.